 To work as an HVAC contractor in New Mexico you will need a state license from the New Mexico Regulation and Licensing Department.
 To be eligible to apply for a license, you’ll need to show proof of two to four years of experience, depending on the classification you’re applying for.

-You’ll need to pass a trade exam, as well as a business and law exam, and must submit a bond.
-You need to complete five hours of continuing education to renew your license.
+You’ll need to pass a trade exam, as well as a business and law exam, and must submit proof of a surety bond.

 New York